 As soon as you propose a plan, patients will want a bit of time to think it over and discuss it with their spouses/parents/siblings.
 They will need to decide if they need the treatment, if they can afford it, or if your clinic is the place to do it.
 The moment the patient walks out the door, it becomes crucial to get in touch with them and follow up.
 You can call them up after a few days to check-in.
 This would also be a great opportunity to answer a few questions that they might have.

-Learn 15+ powerful ways to drive more patients and positive reviews to your dental practice.
+Want to learn more ways to attract patients to your dental practice?
 Download your free guide today.